imgix/react-imgix/README.md

 #### imgProps :: object

 Any other attributes to add to the html node (example: `alt`, `data-*`, `className`).

+## Upgrade Guides

+### 7.x to 8.0

+The largest change in this major version bump is the move to width-based `srcSet` and `sizes` for responsiveness.
+This has a host of benefits, including better server rendering, better responsiveness, less potential for bugs, perfomance improvements

+To upgrade to version 8, the following changes should be made.

+- A `sizes` prop should be added to all usages of Imgix.
+If `sizes` is new to you (or even if it's not), Eric's [seminal article on `srcset` and `sizes`](https://ericportis.com/posts/2014/srcset-sizes/) is highly recommended.
+- Remove all usage of `type='bg'` as it is no longer supported.
+It was decided that it was too hard to implement this feature consistently.
+If you would still like to use this feature, please give this issue a thumbs up: [https://github.com/imgix/react-imgix/issues/160].(https://github.com/imgix/react-imgix/issues/160) If we get enough requests for this, we will re-implement it.
+- Remove props `aggressiveLoad`, `component`, `fluid`, `precision` as they are no longer used.
+- Change all usages of `defaultHeight` and `defaultWidth` to `width` and `height` props.
+- Rename `generateSrcSet` to `disableSrcSet` and invert the value passed down as the prop's value. i.e. `generateSrcSet={false}` becomes `disableSrcSet={true}` or simply `disableSrcSet`
+- If support is needed for a [browser which does not support the new usage of srcSet](https://caniuse.com/#feat=srcset) (such as IE 11), we recommended adding a polyfill, such as the great [Picturefill](https://github.com/scottjehl/picturefill).

 ## Browser Support